The energy industry has 10000 days to reach UN net-zero targets.

 Traditional Economics vs. New Energy Margins

 "We can’t change the physics, the density in your analogy," says Berit, "but PGS can help improve efficiency in the value chain.
-There is no margin that can be wasted."
+No margin can be wasted."

 Cost vs. Sustainability